layer5io/kanvas-docker-extension/README.md

 ## Contributing

-From `/install/docker-extension`, familiarize with available `make` targets by executing:
+From the root of your fork, familiarize with available `make` targets by executing:

 ```
 make